Results day, Clearing and Adjustment

 You'll get confirmation of your place from UCAS, with an online form to confirm you still want to go.
 Details from your chosen university of when and how to register will follow.

-If you have any additional questions or just want some reassurance, you can call or email the university.
+If you have any morel questions or just want some reassurance, you can call or email the university.
 Have your UCAS number to hand and be sure to make the call yourself.

 This is a busy time of year so it may be hard to get through.
 If your question isn’t urgent, wait a few days before calling.